markrebec/zuul/README.md

       end
     end

 It's important to know that any arguments passed to a previous filter will be persisted unless overridden.
 So in the above example, the second `access_control` block would inherit the `:default => :allow` configuration (unless we were to pass `:default => :deny`).
+This includes configuration for things like contexts, scoping, etc.

 There is a `:collect_results` argument for `access_control` which determines how results are passed between chained access control filters.
 It can be set to `true` or `false`, and the default is `false`.